 Photo credits: OGN.

 Hello readers!
-I go by the ID RadoN and probably similarly to many of you, I’ve been playing video games for years.
-My introduction to esports happened in 2009 and ever since, I’ve been following different titles within the industry.
-Other games I currently follow are CS:GO, LoL, QL with the occasional SFV and DOTA2.
+I go by the ID RadoN and my introduction to esports happened in 2009.
+Ever since, I’ve been following different titles within the industry; esports that I currently follow are Overwatch, CS:GO, LoL, QL with the occasional SFV and DOTA2.
 If you wish to provide feedback, support and follow future content, or simply know more about my thoughts on gaming and esports, follow me at @RadoNonfire on twitter.